CCTB-UW/guides/Beginners.md

 <a name="hacky"></a>
 ## 10) Hacky Hour & other activities
-Check the `hacky-hour` channel and announcements on Mattermonst.
+Check the `hacky-hour` channel and announcements on Mattermost.